 RVC offers Referee Clinics as needed by demand each season.
 It’s a great way to earn some extra income.
 Please check with the office for more information.

-RVC is open for pick-up games and practice on Wednesdays and Fridays from 4:00 to 5:45pm on a first-come, first-served basis for RVC members only at no cost.
-Non-members may purchase a One Day Membership to participate in Open Gym.
-Open Gym is also available on occasionally at other times for a small fee.
+RVC is open for pick-up games and practice on Mondays-Fridays from 5:00 to 5:50 pm on a first-come, first-served basis for RVC members only at no cost.
+Open Gym is also available occasionally at other times.
 Please check the club calendar for dates.

-Unfortunately, it has been our experience that non-members, former members, and others occasionally attend open gym or participate in leagues without a valid membership or one-day pass.
+Unfortunately, it has been our experience that non-members, former members, and others occasionally attend open gym or participate in leagues without a valid membership.
 They do so by providing incorrect information when signing in or by bypassing the sign in process altogether.
 Individuals who purposefully provide false information or do not adhere to the policies of RVC will be prohibited from playing or participating in any RVC activities for three months.
 Repeat offenses will incur longer prohibitions.

 There may be no personal use of facilities without prior approval from management.
 Practice courts for current RVC teams and members are available for reservations at times other than during Open Gym depending on availability.
 Reservations are taken up to one week in advance and must be paid in advance.
 Depending on seasonal registration, practice courts may also be available during the evening.